Assistant Professor in Microeconomics

-- A strong background in applied microeconomics, with research interests that include an emphasis on empirical analysis.
+- Strong background in applied microeconomics, with research interests that include an emphasis on empirical analysis.

-- Ph.D. in Economics at the beginning of the appointment.
+- Ph.D. in Economics or closely related field at the beginning of the appointment.

 - Evidence of research excellence in applied microeconomics that complements the department’s strengths in international, labor or public economics.

 - Teaching preparation or experience.

-- Interest in working with the RDC, described below.
+- Interest in working with the RDC or the Yeutter Institute, described below.

 NoHow to Apply:

-Direct questions about the position to John Anderson, [email protected]Job Category (old):
+Direct questions about the position to Sam Allgood, [email protected]

 Direct questions about the application process to Kellie Reynolds, [email protected]